Healthy Habits for People with Diabetes in the Philippines

 Focus on gradual, sustainable changes:

-- More fruits like papaya, apple, and guava.
+- Smaller meal portions, No sugary snacks and more fruits like papaya, apple, and guava.

 5. Manage Stress the Filipino Way